The Cauchy problem for the Ostrovsky equation with positive dispersion

-The rest of the paper is arranged as follows.
-In Section 2, we give some preliminaries.
-In Section 3, we show a crucial dyadic bilinear estimate and then apply it to establish bilinear estimate.
-In Section 4, we prove the Theorem 1.1.
-In Section 5, we prove the Theorem 1.2.
+for $s=\frac{1}{4}$ with $k=3$ and $s=\frac{k-4}{2k}$ with $k\geq4$.
+As a byproduct, (\ref{1.026}) in combination with Lemma 2.8 yields a result on the optimal regularity for (\ref{1.025}) in Sobolev spaces.

-{\bf Remark:}The global well-posedness of the Cauchy problem for the Ostrovsky equation in $H^{s}(\R)$ with $s\geq -3/4$ has not been established up to now, we will be devoted to the problem later.
-In \cite{LHY}, the authors established the local well-posedness of the Cauchy problem for the Ostrovsky equation with negative dispersion in $H^{-3/4}(\R).$
+The rest of this paper is arranged as follows.
+After presenting some preliminaries in the next section, we establish bilinear estimate for $s=-\frac34$ in Lemmas 3.1-3.2 in Section 3.
+Then, we prove local well-posedness (Theorem 1.1) for $s=-\frac34$, and bilinear estimate (Theorem 1.2) for $s > -\frac34$, in Sections 4 and 5, respectively.

 { \bf 2.
 Preliminaries }